sethmlarson/sethmlarson.dev/app/markdown/2026-02-24/respecting-maintainer-time-should-be-in-security-policies.md

 want to be the most effective, they should meet the pace and style that best suites the project they are reporting to.

-I also wanted to highlight that there are *many* vulnerability reporters are acting in good faith and aren't trying to burden maintainers.
+Please note that *many* vulnerability reporters are acting in good faith and aren't trying to burden maintainers.
 If you believe your peer is acting in good faith, maybe give them a pass if the report doesn't *strictly* meet the requirements and save the canned response for the bigger offenders.